h-2/hannes.hauswedell.net/content/post/2024/04/fileserver.md

 ## Final remarks

 What a ride!
 I spent a lot of time optimising and benchmarking this and I am quite happy with the outcome.
-I am able to exhaust the 10GBit LAN connection completely, and the still have resources left on the server :)
+I am able to exhaust the 10GBit LAN connection completely, and still have resources left on the server :)

 Thanks to the people at www.bsdforen.de who had quite a few helpful suggestions.